-SoilWeb (California Soil Resource Lab 2018c) is a web app that allows users to explore National Cooperative Soil Survey (NCSS) data for locations in much of the US.
+SoilWeb is a web app that allows users to explore NCSS soil survey data for locations in much of the US.
 Within the app users can navigate to a location and view mapping unit boundaries projected over current satellite imagery.
 Once a point location is selected the app displays the mapping unit composition, and allows users to explore the data associated with each of the soil series included within that map unit composition.
 Map unit data is also presented, which includes the map unit symbol, map unit type, farmland class, available water storage to a depth of 100 cm, flooding data, drainage class, and more.
 The SoilWeb web app is reliably available, while the Android and iPhone apps are available based on the availability of funding.
 The app was developed by the California Soil Resource Lab at UC Davis and UC-ANR in collaboration with the USDA-NRCS.

-USEFUL APPLICATIONS FOR SITE ASSESSMENT | 19
+USEFUL APPLICATIONS FOR SITE EVALUATION | 19